matveynator/gurl/README.md

 **GURL** is a small, standalone command-line HTTP/HTTPS client written in Go.

-It is designed for situations where you just need to download a file, call an HTTP endpoint, send POST data, or make a simple request — without installing `curl`, OpenSSL, or a collection of shared libraries.
+It is designed for situations where you just need to download a new software on an old system, call an HTTPS endpoint, send POST data, or make a simple request — without installing `curl`, OpenSSL, or a collection of shared libraries.

 TLS support is built into the binary through Go's standard library.

 This makes GURL especially useful for:

-* minimal Linux installations
-* recovery environments
-* old or unusual systems
+* installing new software on old operating systems
-* containers
-* embedded systems
-* automation scripts
-* servers where `curl` or OpenSSL is unavailable
+* servers where `curl` or OpenSSL is unavailable or outdated
-* copying a single binary between machines

 Just download **one executable** and run it.